tern-tools/tern/docs/navigating-the-code.md

       metadata.py
       rootfs.py
     __main__.py <-- Tern entry point
-    common.py <-- Common modules used at a high level throughout the code docker_helpers.py <-- modules specific to Docker
 ```

 Tests live outside of the `tern` folder, in a folder called `tests`.